Slow Cooker Energy Cost Calculator

 Is it cheaper to run a slow cooker or an oven?

 In many cases, a slow cooker is cheaper to run for long, low-temperature recipes.
 A typical slow cooker might use 150–300 watts, whereas an electric oven can draw 2,000–3,500 watts.
 Even though the oven runs for fewer hours, the higher power draw often leads to higher total energy use.
-The comparison table above shows one example; you can adjust the inputs in the calculator to model your own appliances.
+The comparison table above shows one example, and you can adjust the inputs in the calculator to model your own appliances.

 How many kWh does a slow cooker use?